hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

-3) evaluating operation-dependencies
+### :#"C3", :#C3 evaluating operation-dependencies

-   (this is very similar to [#ta-009] general task-graph resolution, and is a candidate for a future unification of that trail.)
+   (this is very similar to [#ta-009] general task-graph resolution, and is a candidate for a future unification of that trail. but currently there is so much specialization that that prospect is daunting.)

-   what do in the case of failure *of* an ancillary operation was an area of mystery for a while, now has this theoretical answer.
+   what to do in the case of failure *of* an ancillary operation was an area of mystery for a while. now we have this theoretical answer:

    all relevant in-conditions to this problem are in terms of categories describing the classification and evaluation of the (operation-)